OmarrSakr/Realtime-Weather-and-Prayer-Times-APP/README.md

 - This project is a `Realtime Weather Application` that provides live weather data along with `daily prayer times`.
 - This project is a <code>Dynamic website</code>.
-- The website features a user-friendly interface and updates weather and prayer `data automatically` every day.
+- The website features a **user-friendly interface** and updates weather and prayer `data automatically` every day.
-Below are the main sections of the website:
+- Below are the main sections of the website👇:

 ---